thorstensson/mp3playerp5/README.md

 On the roadmap: to write a freestanding (can live anywhere in the DOM tree) spectrum visualiser which generates colourful patterns on a larger HTML canvas. 🎅

+NOTE: I am aware of CSS and Audio issues on Safari and will update player as soon as I have time this week, and will most likely leave volume to device control and insert next & back buttons instead.
+Same goes for iOS.
+Apple does not allow volume control of native Audio Element; youtube bypasses this by connecting directly to iOS via Apple's API.
+SoundCloud leaves volume to device control on mobile.

 ## Demo